dirkjanvw/MoGAAAP/README.md

 Alternatively, scaffolding can be done using `ragtag` by changing the `scaffolder` parameter in the configuration YAML file.

 Importantly, Hi-C reads can be used for scaffolding too by setting the `YAHS` parameter in the configuration to `True`: this will run YAHS prior to scaffolding by `ntJoin`/`ragtag`.
-It's important to stress that the default here is `False` because we have not tested `yahs` extensively.
+It's important to stress that the default here is `False` because we have not tested `yahs` extensively, but preliminary tests show more accurate scaffolding.
 Please open an issue on this GitHub page if you tested `yahs` and encountered problems.

 After scaffolding, the sequences in the scaffolded assembly are renamed to reflect their actual chromosome names according to the reference genome.